davideimola/ClassroomManagement/README.md

-# ClassroomManagement
+# Classroom Management
-This a simple Classroom Management system made for a University Project.
+This is a simple Classroom Management system made for a University Project.